shoufang-w-arbin/Arbin-Toolbox-Python/README.md

 ![](resource/compare.png)

-This example illustrates how our toolbox streamlines the process, resulting in cleaner, more Pythonic code.
-By abstracting away the complexities of C# object interactions, developers can focus on their core application logic rather than wrestling with language-specific intricacies.
+By abstracting away C# object interactions, developers can focus on their core application logic rather than wrestling with language-specific intricacies.

 ### Additional Benefits
 - **Py-C# Data structure conversions** are backed by `CSConv` in this toolbox.